IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/bar-chart.md

 ---
 # $PlatformShort$ Bar Charts

-$PlatformShort$ Bar Charts, Bar Graphs, or Horizontal Bar Charts, are among the most common category chart types used to quickly compare frequency, count, total, or average of data in different categories with data encoded by horizontal bars with equal heights but differing lengths.
+$PlatformShort$ Bar Charts, Bar Graphs, or Horizontal Bar Charts, are among the most common category chart types used to quickly compare frequency, count, total, or average of data in different categories with data encoded by horizontal bars with equal heights but different lengths.
 They are ideal for showing variations in the value of an item over time.
 Data is represented using a collection of rectangles that extend from the left to right of the chart towards the values of data points.
 Bar Charts are very similar to [Column Charts](column-chart.md) except that Bar Charts render with 90 degrees clockwise rotation and therefore they have horizontal orientation (left to right) while [Column Charts](column-chart.md) have vertical orientation (up and down)

 ## $PlatformShort$ Category Bar Chart

 The $ProductName$ Category Bar Chart groups data items from multiple data sources into categories and renders them as horizontal bars or rectangles.
 Values are represented on the X-Axis and categories are displayed on the Y-Axis.

-You can create this type of chart in the `XamDataChart` control by binding your data to a `BarSeries`, as shown in the example below:
+You can create this type of chart in the `XamDataChart` control by binding your data sources to multiple `BarSeries`, as shown in the example below:

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"